mmb-irb/MDDB-workflow/docs/source/input.rst

 License and link to the license web page.
 The license is displayed in the overview page.
-Under the license there is a 'More information' button.
+Under the license there is a `More information` button.
 The link is used to redirect the user when this button is clicked.